THEOplayer/samples-npm-html5-sdk/samples/README.md

 5. Run `npm run serve` to start a local web server.
 6. Open http://localhost:8080 in your browser, or the server address suggested after executing the `npm run serve` command.

-The video below demonstrates how to use the `webpack/javascript/` sample project.

 ## Frequently Asked Questions

 * Are there any prerequisites to using this repository and its sample projects?